 You are here

-The Program for Advanced Studies on Latin American Economies is an opportunity to discuss development issues in-depth while respecting the pluralism inherent to development studies.
+The Development Policy Studies Program for Latin America and the Caribbean is an opportunity to discuss development issues in-depth while respecting the pluralism inherent to development studies.
 During the Program, theoretical and empirical issues are addressed, emphasizing the experience of the countries of Latin America and the Caribbean.

 The Program is aimed at young researchers from around the world.
 Classes are taught by the School team and ECLAC staff, and also by prominent external teachers invited each year.